 In the Old Testament we read how God chose Abram (Abraham) and his descendants through Isaac and then through Jacob (Israel) to be “his people”.

-Many modern Christian writers now claim that the Jews forfeited that right when they rejected Jesus, and that now all the promises made to the Jews have been passed on to the Christians.
+Many modern Christian writers now claim that the Jews forfeited that right when they rejected Yeshua, and that now all the promises made to the Jews have been passed on to the Christians.

 While this sort of sounds right at first glance, it is actually very far from the truth.
 The Jews are still God’s people and the promises he made to them still stand.
 God is not yet finished dealing with the Jews.

 In Old Testament times God dealt with his people through the Law.
-And they did reject Jesus, and because of that God reached out to the Gentiles with his offer of salvation.
+And they did reject Yeshua, and because of that God reached out to the Gentiles with his offer of salvation.

 But God did not completely reject his people, he has only “interrupted” his dealing with the Jews to deal with us as the church.
 Now is the church age.
 When it is over, (which I expect to be soon), God will once again establish his covenant with his people, the Jews.
 Once he has fulfilled all his promises to them, this world will come to an end.